pirj/noclamshell/README.md

     cp noclamshell.plist ~/Library/LaunchAgents
     launchctl load ~/Library/LaunchAgents/noclamshell.plist

+## Uninstall

+In case utility didn't work as you expected, you can turn it off:

+    launchctl unload ~/Library/LaunchAgents/noclamshell.plist

+Please drop me a note on what went wrong!

+## Self-ad

+I also maintain [an utility that reduces the brightness of internal display](https://github.com/pirj/nobacklight) to zero when lid is open.
+Appreciate if you check it out!

 ## Hope for deliverance

 I hope one day this repo will get required number of watchers, stars and forks to get into homebrew, and then: